Our Approach

 It’s a beautiful description of a dark place that is familiar to so many people who are trapped in the revolving cycle of mental illness and confinement.

-We’ll be presenting our episodes in pairs – one historical and one contemporary – to reveal how our darkest history continues to cast shadows today.
 Our podcast takes the long view because we’re convinced that to truly understand our contemporary crisis, and to solve it, we need to understand our past.
-Because conscious and unconscious bias continue to play a role in the decision making of our institutions.
-Mental illness doesn’t discriminate.
+Serious mental illness doesn’t discriminate.
 Yet, we continue to label the most powerless among us as deviant, vagrant, demented, psychopathic, schizophrenic—and criminal.

 Trailer